wacncontent/CustomizeTool/lastMonth/includes/configure-ssl-web-site.md

 You can secure the communication between the web app and the browser with HTTPS, which uses Secure Socket Layer (SSL) encryption.
 This is the most commonly used method of securing data sent across the internet, and assures visitors that their transactions with your App are secure.
-This article discusses how to configure HTTPS for a web app in Azure Websites.
-This article does not cover client certificate authentication; for information about that, see [How To Configure TLS Mutual Authentication for Web Apps](/documentation/articles/app-service-web-configure-tls-mutual-auth).
+This article discusses how to configure HTTPS for a web app in Azure App Service.
+This article does not cover client certificate authentication; for information about that, see [How To Configure TLS Mutual Authentication for Web Apps](../articles/app-service-web/app-service-web-configure-tls-mutual-auth.md).

 > [AZURE.NOTE] Get going faster--use the NEW Azure [guided walkthrough](http://support.microsoft.com/kb/2990804)!
-It makes associating a custom domain name AND securing communication (SSL) with Azure Cloud Services or [Azure Websites](/documentation/services/web-sites/) a snap.
+It makes associating a custom domain name AND securing communication (SSL) with Azure Cloud Services or [App Service](http://go.microsoft.com/fwlink/?LinkId=529714) a snap.

-##<a name="bkmk_azurewebsites"></a>HTTPS for the \*.chinacloudsites.cn domain
+##<a name="bkmk_azurewebsites"></a>HTTPS for the \*.azurewebsites.net domain

-If you are not planning on using a custom domain name, but are instead planning on using the \*.chinacloudsites.cn domain assigned to your web app by Azure (for example, contoso.chinacloudsites.cn) then HTTPS is already enabled on your site with a certificate from Microsoft.
-You can use **https://mywebsite.chinacloudsites.cn** to access your App.
-However, \*.chinacloudsites.cn is a wildcard domain.
+If you are not planning on using a custom domain name, but are instead planning on using the \*.azurewebsites.net domain assigned to your web app by Azure (for example, contoso.azurewebsites.net) then HTTPS is already enabled on your site with a certificate from Microsoft.
+You can use **https://mywebsite.azurewebsites.net** to access your App.
+However, \*.azurewebsites.net is a wildcard domain.
 Like [all wildcard domains](https://casecurity.org/2014/02/26/pros-and-cons-of-single-domain-multi-domain-and-wildcard-certificates/), it is not as secure as using a custom domain with your own certificate.

 The rest of this document provides details on enabling HTTPS for custom domains, such as **contoso.com**, **www.contoso.com**, or **\*.contoso.com**

 ##<a name="bkmk_domainname"></a>Enable SSL for your custom domain

 To enable HTTPS for a custom domain, such as **contoso.com**, you must first register a custom domain name with a domain name registrar.
-For more information on how to configure the domain name of a web app, see [Configuring a custom domain name for an Azure Web Site](/develop/net/common-tasks/custom-dns-web-site/).
+For more information on how to configure the domain name of a web app, see [Configuring a custom domain name for an Azure Web Site](/en-us/develop/net/common-tasks/custom-dns-web-site/).
 Once you have registered a custom domain name and configured your web app to respond to the custom name, you must request an SSL certificate for the domain.

 > [AZURE.NOTE] In order to enable HTTPS for custom domain names, you must configure your web app for **Standard** mode.
 This may incur additional costs if you are currently using free or shared mode.
 For more information on shared and **Standard** pricing, see [Pricing Details][pricing].